TanStack/query/docs/guides/filters.md

 A query filter object supports the following properties:

+- `queryKey?: QueryKey`
+  - Set this property to define a query key to match on.
 - `exact?: boolean`
   - If you don't want to search queries inclusively by query key, you can pass the `exact: true` option to return only the query with the exact query key you have passed.
 - `type?: 'active' | 'inactive' | 'all'`